kparkov/kvp/CV_english.md

 ---

 Full-stack / backend developer with focus on software architecture and with leader experience.
-Started my career with focus on web, and have since moved towards more complicated software systems within medicine, research and administration.
+Started my career with focus on web, and have since moved towards more complicated software systems within public administration, research and finance.
 I have clear strengths on the backend side of development, but I still have a lot of experience implementing a web interface in the form of a REST API and a React frontend.

 In 2013 I started my own company ([Bitkompagniet](http://bitkompagniet.dk) - Danish only), and have done a number of projects both as a supplier and an on-site consultant.
 My role has varied greatly - some projects I have done alone, in others I have been a team member or technical lead.